joelparkerhenderson/social-network-plan/docs/ideas/implementations/data.md

 * An advertiser can choose to add our pixel, which is some computer code, to their site.
 This allows us to give advertisers statistics about how many people are responding to their ads — even if they saw the ad on a different device — without us sharing anyone’s personal information.

-### Data for security
+## Data for security

-Receiving data about the sites a particular browser has visited can help us identify bad actors.
+Receiving data about the sites a particular browser has visited can help security teams identify bad actors, fault conditions, and malicious payloads.

 * Example: if someone tries to log into your account using an IP address from a different country, we might ask some questions to verify it’s you.

 * Example: if a browser has visited hundreds of sites in the last five minutes, that’s a sign the device might be a bot.
 We’ll ask them to prove they’re a real person by completing additional security checks.

-### Data for improving Our Products and Services
+## Data for improving offerings

-Data helps us improve the content and ads we show.
+Data can help some websites, apps, and companies, as they aim to improve products and services.

 * Example: if you visit a lot of sports sites that use our services, then you might see sports-related stories higher up in your News Feed.

 * Example: if you visit a lot of travel sites that use our services, then you might see ads for travel packages, plane flights, and hotels.

-### Data controls
+## Data controls

 We give you a number of controls over the way this data is used to provide more relevant content and ads.